dd32/td-gh-ex/README.txt

 == Changelog ==

+#### 1.1.46
+* Style tweaks/fixes
+* Only display demo slider IF user can edit_theme_options
+* Only display footer widgets hint IF user can edit_theme_options
+* Added Monster Insights as a recommended plugin in TGM
+* Updated the language .pot file

 #### 1.1.45
 * Style tweaks/fixes
-* Added new header setting to edit the Search bbar placeholder text
+* Added new header setting to edit the Search bar placeholder text
 * Added new dismissable dashboard notice
 * Updated the language .pot file